-Impairment of financial assets
+Impairment of financial assets and contract assets

 The Group recognises a loss allowance for expected credit losses on investments in debt instruments that are measured at amortised cost and contract assets.
 The amount of expected credit losses is updated at each reporting date to reflect changes in credit risk since initial recognition of the respective financial instrument.